GlenKPeterson/PdfLayoutManager/README.md

 PdfLayoutManager
 ================

 A page-layout manager for PDFBox to do things like line-breaking, page-breaking, and tables.
 Uses a box-model for styles.
-Someday, there may be a download site, but right now, you have to build the latest sources and javadocs with Maven 3.
+Someday, there may be a download site, but right now, you have to build the latest sources and javadocs with Maven 3 and Java JDK 1.5 or greater.

 To build (Jar file ends up in target/ sub-folder):